parayiln/RoboticSystems/README.md

 consumer_producer.py
 - has three types of functions: producer, consumer_producer and consumer.
-- has three threads which run parallelly
+- has three threads which run parallel